Vegetarian French Onion Soup Recipe

-Years and years (decades?) ago, when my husband and I were working together, we discovered a restaurant near our office that once a week served French onion soup.
+Years and years (decades?) ago, my husband and I discovered a restaurant near our office that, once a week, served French onion soup.
 I had never actually heard of French onion soup until I saw it on the menu (my mom was a good cook, but not very adventuresome).

 To say that it was a "new taste sensation" is a gross understatement.
-Never before had I experienced a simple meal with so much intense flavor and texture in one tiny bowl—the richness of the broth, the fragrance of the herbs and onions, the creaminess of the cheeses, and the crunch of the toasted croutons.
+Never before had I experienced a simple meal with so much intense flavor and texture in one tiny bowl—the richness of broth, the fragrance of herbs and onions, the creaminess of cheeses, and the crunch of toasted croutons.

 Here's how to do it:

 The Key Components